 The lower dollar, however, has meant that as expensive as New York City is, it only ranks 22 on the list of the world’s most expensive cities.

-When this quality of life is combined with the New York City real estate market’s strength comparative to the rest of the country – and when you consider the massive long term return on real estate in the city – its clear why so many choose to invest in this city by purchasing first, second or even third home here.
+When this quality of life is combined with the New York City real estate market’s strength compared to the rest of the country – and when you consider the massive long-term return on real estate in the city – its clear why so many choose to invest in this city by purchasing first, second or even third home here.